 Direct Stock Purchase Plans (DSPPs)

-Direct Stock Purchase Plans (DSPPs) let you buy shares directly from companies like Walmart, Starbucks, and Coca-Cola.
-With these plans, you can start investing with as little as $100 to $500.
-This approach often involves lower fees than using traditional brokers.
+DSPPs let you buy shares directly from companies like Walmart, Starbucks, and Coca-Cola, no broker required.
+You can get started with as little as $100 to $500, and the fees involved are typically far lower than what a traditional broker would charge you.

 Pros of DSPPs